 Name: OSDISABLE_FAST_SCHEDULING

 Purpose: To alter execution sequence of tasks run-

 ning in a round-robin manner.

 Allowed Values: FALSE: Fast scheduling is used.

 TRUE: Fast scheduling is not used.

-Default Value: FALSE

-Action: Changes the way in which eligible tasks returning to the scheduler are re-enqueued into the eligible queue.
+Action: Changes the way in which eligible tasks

-Related:

-Enables:
+returning to the scheduler are re-enqueued

+into the eligible queue.

-Memory Required: When TRUE, requires a small amount of additional ROM.
+additional ROM.

-Notes By default, the Salvo scheduler immediately re-enqueues the current task upon its return to the scheduler if it is still eligible.
+By default, the Salvo scheduler immediately re-enqueues the current task upon its return to the scheduler if it is still eligible.
 This has a side effect on round-robin scheduling that is best illustrated by example.

-If OSDISABLE FAST SCHEDULING is FALSE and the current task signals an event upon which another task of equal priority is waiting, then the scheduler will run the signaling task again before the waiting task.45 hand.
-On the other if OSDISABLE_FAST_SCHEDULING is TRUE in this situation, then the scheduler will run the waiting task before the signaling task.
-In other words, the round-robin sequence of task execution matches which the order in the tasks are made eligible if OSDISABLE_FAST_SCHEDULING is set to TRUE.
+If OSDISABLE FAST SCHEDULING is FALSE and the current task signals an event upon which another task of equal priority is waiting, then the scheduler will run the signaling task again before the waiting task.47 On the other hand.
+OSDISABLE_FAST_SCHEDULING is TRUE in this situation, then the scheduler will run the waiting task before the signaling task.
+In other words, the round-robin sequence of task execution matches the order in which the tasks are made eligible if OSDISABLE_FAST_SCHEDULING is set to TRUE.